Pekka Buttler, May 2020

 At least as bad as the above-mentioned, but how much worse depends both on the type of lens and body.

 If you’re using the SLR lens in its intended environment (a fully compatible SLR), your exposure’s correctness depends on that the aperture is not sluggish.
 In such cases, oily blades are bad, and should be fixed soonest.
-If you nevertheless have to shoot with the lens, use the DOF-preview-button to stop down the lens before pressing the shutter (you need to let the aperture enough time to close down).
+If you nevertheless have to shoot with the lens, you can use the DOF-preview-button or lever to stop down the lens before pressing the shutter (you need to let the aperture enough time to close down).

 If you’re using the SLR lens adapted on a mirrorless camera, a sluggish aperture is not a big issue, as metering and shooting is anyhow done closed down.
 Mind you, the issue can only get worse, and deserves addressing.